Projektanker/Icons.Avalonia/README.md

 A full example is available in the [demo](demo) directory.

 ### 1. Register icon providers on app start up
-Use the `AppBuilder.AfterSetup` method to register a callback.
-Within this callback register the icon prodider(s).
+Register the icon provider(s) within the `Main` method before building the Avalonia app.
 Otherwise the visual designer won't be able to use the registered icon provider(s).
 ```csharp
 class Program
 {